Whether air or vacuum cast, a tight control is maintained over the foundry process to ensure part quality and consistency

 Click here to read more about casting technologies offered by Deloro

 The Investment Casting Process (lost wax) begins by injecting melted wax under high pressure into a metal die (typically made out of aluminum), in order to achieve a wax pattern of the part required by the customer.
-If the part has internal channels for cooling during its working time, ceramic cores are positioned inside the metal die and the melted wax will be pushed around the core.
-The ceramic cores are removed after casting through a chemical attack.
-Recently, for parts with complex shapes, Deloro Microfusione has installed a 3D wax printer, useful in order to create small-medium size wax printed patterns, with a geometry too complex for the standard injection in metal die.
+If the part has internal channels for cooling or weight reduction, ceramic cores are positioned inside the metal die and the melted wax will be injected around the core.
+The ceramic cores are removed after casting through a chemical leaching process.
+For parts with complex shapes, Deloro Microfusione has established production operations with its in-house 3D wax printers.
+These are useful in order to create small-medium size wax printed patterns, with a geometry too complex for the standard injection in metal die.
+Also, wax printing has been used to reduce development time for customers.

 The wax patterns, after various checks (x-rays, dimensional and ultrasonics) and preparation, are assembled in a “tree” or “cluster”, constituted by the wax models, through a feeding system and through a cup by which the alloy will be poured.